chrisbazley/CBDebugLib/README.md

   when building for Linux.
 - Code that depends on Acorn's C library is now compiled only if macro ACORN_C is defined.

+Release 8 (11 Apr 2025)
+- Dogfooding the _Optional qualifier.
+- Stop treating NULL as a valid value of va_list.

 Contact details
 ---------------